DTM9025/LE-Launcher/README.md

 By simply including `LELauncher.exe`, the configuration `le.config`, and the dlls `LoaderDll.dll` and `LocaleEmulator.dll`,
 you can run any executable with the appropriate locale settings just like as you would with Locale Emulator.
 However, this format makes it so you can package it with your game distributions or patches without needing to tell users to install Locale Emulator (or manually switch locales).
-By simply editing `le.config` with the appropriate settings, you can include those files and have the user just run it without needing to install Locale Emulator!
+By simply editing `le.config` with a text editor with the appropriate values, you can include those files and have the user just run it without needing to install Locale Emulator!

 **NOTE:** The release binaries currently only work for 32-bit applications.